 Don’t garden, clean bird cages, clean fish or turtle tanks, or change cat litter.
 These can expose you to bacteria.

-If you are at very high risk for neutropenia and are admitted to the hospital for more than one week, such as with bone marrow transplants, there may be more.
-You will often stay in an isolated room.
-Visitors must wash their hands and wear face masks.
+If you are at very high risk for neutropenia and are admitted to the hospital for more than 1 week, such as for a bone marrow transplant, you may have an even greater risk.
+You will stay in an isolated hospital room.
+Visitors must wash their hands and wear face masks and gowns over their clothing.
 You may be advised to eat a low-bacteria diet that leaves out all fresh fruits, vegetables, and undercooked meats and eggs.
 You may also be advised to stay away from fresh cut flowers or plants that can harbor bacteria.

 Warning signs to get medical attention

-It is critical to check closely for signs of infection and call your healthcare provider right away if you have any of the following:
+It is critical to check closely for signs of infection and call your healthcare provider right away or get immediate medical care if you have any of the following:

 A fever of 100.5°F (38.1°C)

 Shortness of breath

 Burning or pain with urination, or a desire to urinate often